 If you talk to long-time fans of the series, Amy's appearance would rank as the most memorable and episode 2.9 as the favorite episodeIt Takes a Thief: A Case of Red Turnips (#2.9)

 .
-Amy plays an Eastern European agent who Al hires as a temporary secretary, replete with glasses and severe hair style, but wearing a mini-skirt that is tight enough above the waist to effectively show off her enormous talents.
+Amy plays an Eastern European agent who Al hires as a temporary secretary, replete with glasses and severe hair style, but wearing a mini-skirt and a top tight enough to effectively show off her enormous talents.
 In the series' most memorable segment Al ties her up with the phone cord and gags her, she is dressed in a harem costume for the masked ball they are to attend.
 After a lengthy departure kiss from Al, the bound beauty slowly wiggles off the couch and across the floor to plug in the phone and call for assistance. ”

 A gorgeous, pneumatic blonde rival to pouty sex kitten Ann-Margret

 , singer/dancer/actress Joey Heatherton was also a product of the swinging 60s and taunted the film and TV variety scenes with her own version of a purring young sexpot.
 Born in 1944 as "Davenie Johanna Heatherton" and the daughter of veteran song-and-dance man Ray Heatherton